YasminTeles/new-frontend/INSTALL.md

 - [nvm](https://github.com/nvm-sh/nvm) - Node Version Manager.

 Make sure to use the node version configured in the project.
 See the node version in `.nvmrc`.
-We recommend using the [nvm](https://github.com/nvm-sh/nvm) tool to manage node versions.
+I recommend using the [nvm](https://github.com/nvm-sh/nvm) tool to manage node versions.
 To configure the node version of the project, try `nvm use`.

 ### Installation